interactiveaudiolab/interactiveaudiolab.github.io/pages/projects.md

 </nav>

 ## Search
-Content-addressable search through collections of many audio files (thousdands) or lengthy audio files (hours) is an ongoing research area.
-Advances in this area require us to develop and apply cutting edge techniques in machine learning, signal processing and interface design.
-This work is part of a [collaboration with the University of Rochester AIR lab](http://www2.ece.rochester.edu/projects/air/projects/audiosearch) and is supported by the National Science Foundation.
+Content-addressable search through collections of many audio files (thousands) or lengthy audio files (hours) is an ongoing research area.
+In this work, we develop and apply cutting edge techniques in machine learning, signal processing and interface design.
+This is part of a [collaboration with the University of Rochester AIR lab](http://www2.ece.rochester.edu/projects/air/projects/audiosearch) and is supported by the National Science Foundation.
 Representative recent projects in this area are below.
 For further publications in this area, see our [publications](/publications) page.

 {% include list.html collection=site.projects-search title="" anchor-tag="search" %}